pulumi/pulumi-hugo/themes/default/content/docs/guides/continuous-delivery/azure-devops.md

 For the YAML-driven DevOps pipeline, the repository must contain the `azure-pipelines.yml` in the root of the repo for Azure DevOps to use it automatically.
 The following are samples only.
 You may choose to structure your configuration any way you like.

+### Log Pulumi Output as PR Comments

+The Pulumi task supports adding PR comments containing the log output from the Pulumi command that was executed in your build pipeline.
+Your project's build service user will need additional permissions to perform that action.
+Follow these steps to grant the build service user the `Contribute to pull requests` permission:

+- Navigate to the **Project Settings** page and click on **Repositories** under the **Repos** heading.
+- Select the repository where you will be using this feature and then click on the **Security** tab.
+- Now under the **Users** section find the build service user.
+If you are using the default build service user, the naming convention is `<Project name> Build Service` where `<Project name>` is your project's name.
+- Change the value of `Contribute to pull requests` to `Allow`.

+**Note**: This feature is only supported for builds triggered by pull requests created in git repositories hosted by Azure DevOps.
+Repositories hosted by external VCS such as Bitbucket, GitHub, GitLab are not supported at this time.

 ### Pulumi Task Extension for Azure Pipelines